Textualize/textual/docs/guide/CSS.md

 - The selector with the most IDs wins.
 For instance `#next` beats `.button` and `#dialog #next` beats `#next`.
 If the selectors have the same number of IDs then move to the next rule.

 - The selector with the most class names wins.
 For instance `.button.success` beats `.success`.
-For the purposes of specificity, pseudo classes are treated the same as regular class names, so ".button:hover" counts as _2_ class names.
+For the purposes of specificity, pseudo classes are treated the same as regular class names, so `.button:hover` counts as _2_ class names.
 If the selectors have the same number of class names then move to the next rule.

 - The selector with the most types wins.
 For instance `Container Button` beats `Button`.